Postshot

 In short

-Postshot — Turn any video into photorealistic 3D models instantly.
-Best for 3D artists and content creators who need fast photogrammetry from video, Game developers scanning real-world environments for assets, VFX artists doing on-set or post-hoc set reconstruction.
+Postshot — Free Windows photogrammetry that turns video into 3D scenes locally.
+Best for 3D artists needing fast, free photogrammetry from video, Game developers scanning real-world environments for assets, VFX artists reconstructing sets for post-production.
 Free to use.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.